microsoft/TypeScript-New-Handbook/chapters/Basics.md

 The second one tries to call `foo` directly.

 But assuming we don't know the value of `foo` - and that's pretty common - we can't reliably say what results we'll get from trying to run any of this code.
-The behavior of each operation depends entirely on what what value we had in the first place.
+The behavior of each operation depends entirely on what value we had in the first place.
 Is `foo` callable?
 Does it have a property called `toLowerCase` on it?
 And if it does, is `toLowerCase` callable?